-The seat of Upshur County, the city was founded in 1848 and became a trade center for a growing population of farmer-settlers.
-Cotton farming dominated the economy, joined by a lumber boom at the turn of the century.
+The seat of Upshur County, the city was founded in 1848 and became a trade center for a population of farmer-settlers.
 The East Texas oil boom of the early 1930s came in as cotton began to fade.
-Lumber, dairying and beef cattle are important today.
+Lumber, dairy and beef cattle are important today.

-Gilmer is part of the Texas Forest Trail Region—the heritage tourism initiative of the Texas Historical Commission. www.thc.state.tx.us.
+Gilmer is part of the Texas Forest Trail Region.
+Visit http://texasforesttrail.com.

 The East Texas Yamboree in October pays homage to the sweet potato and is one of the oldest annual festivals in Texas.